azavea/raster-vision/docs/setup.rst

 Docker Containers
 -----------------

-Using the docker containers published for Raster Vision allows you to use a fully set up environment.
+Using the Docker containers published for Raster Vision allows you to use a fully set up environment.
+We have tested this with Docker 18, although you may be able to use a lower version.

 Docker containers are published to `quay.io/azavea/raster-vision <https://quay.io/repository/azavea/raster-vision>`_.
 To run the raster vision container for the latest release, run: